kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 (e.g. in the FITS header we read CTYPE3='FREQ'), it is possible to convert between pixel coordinates and frequencies, but also, if the header provides the correct information, between pixel coordinates and velocities.
-WCSlib expects that in a FITS header the given frequencies are bound to the same standard of rest (i.e. reference system) as the given reference velocity.
+WCSLIB expects that in a FITS header the given frequencies are bound to the same standard of rest (i.e. reference system) as the given reference velocity.
 In practice however there are many FITS files that list the frequencies in the topocentric system and a reference velocity in an inertial system